yangyi02/awesome_ai/people/README.md

 # Giants in Computer Vision and Machine Learning

-This is aiming for a repository of the top Computer Vision and Machine Learning giants based on my own personal knowledge.
+Please check `ai_giants.md` for more details.
-You can check `ai_giants.md` for more details.
+You can also use `python md2html.py` to generate an ai_giants.html file.

-You can also use `python md2html.py` to generate the new ai_giants.html file.
+NOTE: This is simply a personal memory of the top Computer Vision and Machine Learning giants based on my own experience.
+Hence many top giants are not shown up in the list.
+In case of incorrect information, please feel free to modify `ai_giants.md` and provide a pull request here.

-In case of incorrect information, please feel free to provide a pull request here.
+# Awesome Google Scholar

-Besides my list, [Google Scholar](https://scholar.google.com/) also provides a full list of top scholars in each research area.
+My list is a really narrow view of top researchers.
+[Google Scholar](https://scholar.google.com/) provides a full list of top scholars in each research area.

 - [Computer Vision Giants](https://scholar.google.com/citations?mauthors=label%3Acomputer_vision&hl=en&view_op=search_authors)
 - [Machine Learning Giants](https://scholar.google.com/citations?mauthors=label%3Amachine_learning&hl=en&view_op=search_authors)